josepy333/Assig4/README.md

 which might implement it.

 Phase 2:
-class BarcodeImage implements Cloneable.An object of this BarcodeImage class will be one of the main member-objects of the class that comes next.
+class BarcodeImage implements Cloneable.
+An object of this BarcodeImage class will be one of the main member-objects of the class that comes next.
 BarcodeImage will describe the 2D dot-matrix pattern, or "image".
 It will contain some methods for storing, modifying and retrieving the data in a 2D image.
 The interpretation of the data is not part of this class.
 Its job is only to manage the optical data.
 It will implement Cloneable interface because it contains deep data.